Spain to cap antigen test prices, expand booster programme | Health

 Spain to cap antigen test prices, expand booster programme

+Antigen tests are currently are only available for sale in pharmacies in Spain, despite calls from supermarket lobby groups and some health experts to allow their sale in supermarkets, as neighbouring Portugal has done.
+Carolina Darias added that the interval between people receiving the last dose of the vaccine and the booster shot will be cut to five months from six months.

-Spain will cap prices for rapid coronavirus tests and open up its booster shot programme to everyone over the age of 18, the Health Minister said on Thursday, a day after data showed Omicron's rampant spread might be starting to slow.
+Spain will cap prices for rapid coronavirus tests and open up its booster shot programme to everyone over the age of 18, the government said on Thursday, a day after data showed Omicron's rampant spread might be starting to slow.

-Darias said that from Saturday antigen tests, which are only be available in pharmacies and not for sale in supermarkets, would sell for a maximum of 2.94 euros ($3.37) bringing prices closer in line with other European countries.
+Health Minister Carolina Darias said that from Saturday antigen tests would be sold to the public for a maximum of 2.94 euros ($3.37), bringing prices closer in line with other European countries.
+"Our objective was first to stabilise the supply after demand increased by a factor of over 1,000 - and then we focused on regulating prices," Darias told reporters.

+Spain had sporadic shortages of antigen tests throughout December amid a sudden spike in demand because of Omicron's high transmissibility and people wanting to get tests during the year-end festivities.
+Antigen tests are currently are only available for sale in pharmacies in Spain, despite calls from supermarket lobby groups and some health experts to allow their sale in supermarkets, as neighbouring Portugal has done.

-She added the interval between the last dose of the vaccine and the booster will be cut to five months from six months.
+Carolina Darias added that the interval between people receiving the last dose of the vaccine and the booster shot will be cut to five months from six months.
+"Reducing the period between last dose and booster is in consonance with the countries in our region, and is part of a strategic response which is constantly evolving," Darias said, noting that the vaccine drive would proceed from older to younger age groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)